Hello World

 • Define routes for Pedestal.

-• Run a Jetty server that handles those routes.
+• Run a Http-Kit server that handles those routes.

-Along the way you’ve also learned a bit of Clojure and some debugging tricks.
+Along the way you’ve also learned a bit of Clojure.

 Where to Next?